rodneykinney/VFMC/README.md

 ## Optimal solutions for each step

-Use the integrated solver to find the shortest solution for reaching the next step that hasn't been written down already.
+Use the integrated solver, from [cubelib](https://github.com/Jobarion/cubelib), to find the shortest solution for reaching the next step that hasn't been written down already.

 <img width="1312" alt="image" src="https://github.com/user-attachments/assets/bd1ba408-0f60-4090-a116-59d5496add15" />